Barents Plus – the regional scholarship program for institutions of higher education in the Norwegian and Russian

 The Barents regional cooperation was founded in January 11th, 1993 after the Kirkenes Declaration was signed during the Barents Euro-Arctic conference by the ministers of foreign affairs and representatives of Denmark, Finland, Norway, Iceland, the Russian Federation, and Sweden.
 Development of competence in the region became one of the focus areas of the Barents cooperation.
 Barents Plus program was initiated as one of the projects reflecting this focus and contributing to closer connections between institutions of higher education in the Barents.

-The Barents Plus program is active in the following parts of Norway and Russia: Nordland, Troms and Finnmark Counties (Norway), Arkhangelsk and Murmansk District, Nenets Autonomous County, Komi Republic, and Republic of Karelia (Russia).
+The Barents Plus program is active in the following parts of Norway and Russia: Nordland county, Troms and Finnmark County (Norway), Arkhangelsk and Murmansk Oblast, Nenets Autonomous County, Komi Republic, and Republic of Karelia (Russia).

 The Barents Plus program should stimulate the formation and maintenance of educational and research related cooperation between universities and university colleges in Norwegian and Russian parts of the Barents region.
 Through the exchange of teachers and students the program will contribute to better cultural understanding, mutual increased competence, and more institutional and personal contacts across the border.

 3. Exchange program

 Barents Plus is the exchange program for students, teachers and administrative staff at the higher education sector in the Barents region.
 The concept of exchange implies that activities are based on the principle of reciprocity.
-Funding of the Norwegian-Russian cooperation in the sphere of higher education counts 1.7 million NOK for the year 2018/2019.
-About 1.5 million NOK of this sum are being given as scholarships and grants for projects, initiated by the member institutions.
-The rest of the sum covers administration and promotion of the program.
-UiT The Arctic university of Norway is responsible to administrate the program after the former project responsible entity, Finnmark University College, merged with University of Tromso on August, 1st 2014.
+UiT The Arctic university of Norway is responsible for administration of the program after the former project responsible entity, Finnmark University College, merged with University of Tromso on August, 1st 2013.

 4. Who can apply?